matthieugomez/EconPDEs.jl/docs/src/infinitesimal_generators.md

 nothing # hide
 ```

-This computes the same fixed point as the `pdesolve` version.
-The tradeoff is transparency
+The tradeoff is transparency for bookkeeping: you choose how to construct each derivative
-for bookkeeping: you choose how to construct each derivative and write directly into the
+and write directly into the
 residual array, but you also lose the named derivative bundle, automatic saving of outputs,
 multidimensional stencil assembly, and the sparse Jacobian pattern that `pdesolve`
 constructs for one-, two-, and three-state problems.